PatrickESA/StormSurgeCastNet/README.md

 #### Data

 Create an account on the [Copernicus CDS](https://cds.climate.copernicus.eu/#!/home) platform and install the API for data access.
-Download (parts of) the needed data
+Download (parts of) the data via
 ```
 python ./utils/download_data.py
  ```

-and subsequently place all data into a desired directory `$DATADIR`, which you can later point all scripts towards via the flag `--root $DATADIR`.
+This contains data from Copernicus CDS as well as from the publication's acccompanying [Zenodo](https://zenodo.org/records/11846592) repository.
+Subsequently place all data into a desired directory `$DATADIR`, which you can later point all scripts towards via the flag `--root $DATADIR`.

 ---